FTB-Gamepedia/MediaWiki-Butt-Ruby/README.md

 ```

 And then execute:

 ```shell
 $ bundle
 ```

 ## Documentation
-The [RubyDocs](http://www.rubydoc.info/gems/mediawiki-butt) are the most actively updated with each gem update, however, there are sometimes formatting issues.
+The [RubyDocs](http://www.rubydoc.info/gems/mediawiki-butt) are the most actively updated with each gem update.